Libera-Chat/libera-chat.github.io/content/_guides/findingchannels.md

 Libera.Chat has thousands of channels.
 There are several ways to search for them depending on your needs and preferences.
-Note that the following methods do not show all channels, only those that have opted to be listed by having channel mode `s` unset (which is set by default for new channels).
+The following methods do not show all channels, only those that have opted to be listed by having channel mode `s` unset (which is set by default for new channels).